PrincetonUniversity/aspire/readme.txt

 ---------
 Changes from version 0.1
 1. Updated class averaging code.
-2. Remove progress prinouts from cryo_syncmatrix_vote.m
-3. Revise the function cryo_project to generate projections whose size is different from the size of the projected volume.
+2. Revised the function cryo_project to generate projections whose size is different from the size of the projected volume.
-4. Added readme.txt